-In 2014/15 the final weighted response rates were 79 percent for adults and 83 percent for children.
+In 2016/17, the final weighted response rate was 80 percent for both adults and children.

-For more details on the response rates for 2014/15, see Section 9.
+For more details on the response rates for 2016/17, see Section 9.

 The response rate is an important measure of the quality of a survey.
-Methods used to maximise response rates are to:
+Methods used to maximise response rates include:

-- give interviewers initial and ongoing training and development - support and assess interviewers in the field - use well-designed call pattern processes, allowing for up to 10 calls to potential participants at differing times of the week and day - revisit 'closed' meshblocks during a mop-up phase (ie, when visiting households where no contact has been established or the selected respondent was unable to take part at that time but did not refuse to participate).
+- giving interviewers initial and ongoing training and development - supporting and assessing interviewers in the field - using well-designed call pattern processes, allowing for up to 10 calls to potential respondents at different times of the week and day - revisiting 'closed' PSUs during a mop-up phase (ie, when visiting households where no contact has been established or the selected respondent was unable to take part at that time but did not refuse to participate).

-Calculation of response rate
+Calculating the response rate

 The NZHS calculates a weighted response rate.
-The weight of each household reflects the probability of the household being selected into the sample, so that the weighted response rate describes the success of the survey in terms of achieving cooperation from the population being measured.
+The weight of each household reflects the probability of the household being selected into the sample; thus the weighted response rate describes the survey's success in terms of achieving the cooperation of the population being measured.

-For adults, the response rate calculation classifies all selected households into the following four groups:
+For adults, the response rate calculation classifies all selected households into the following four groups.

-- 1. ineligibles (eg, vacant sections, vacant dwellings and non-residential dwellings) - 2. eligible responding (interview conducted, respondent confirmed to be eligible for the survey) - 3. eligible non-responding (interview not conducted, but enough information collected to indicate that the household did contain an eligible adult; almost all refusals were in this category) - 4. unknown eligibility (eg, non-contacts and refusals who provided insufficient information to determine eligibility).
+- 1. Ineligibles (eg, vacant sections, vacant dwellings and non-residential dwellings). - 2.
+Eligible responding (interview conducted, respondent confirmed to be eligible for the survey). - 3.
+Eligible non-responding (interview not conducted but enough information collected to indicate that the household did contain an eligible adult; almost all refusals were in this category). - 4.
+Unknown eligibility (eg, non-contacts and refusals who provided insufficient information to determine eligibility).